On the proper interval completion problem within some chordal subclasses: An algorithm for PIG-completion on threshold graphs

-\begin{proof}[Proof of Theorem~\ref{th_algo_opti}] Iterating Lemma~\ref{lem_iso}, we get an optimal solution such that every vertex of $S_1$ (from our solution) is in $S_{o1}$.
+\begin{proof}[Proof of Theorem~\ref{th_algo_opti}] By iterating Lemma~\ref{lem_iso}, we obtain an optimal solution such that every vertex of $S_1$ (from our solution) is in $S_{o1}$.
 Suppose that there is a vertex $v$ in $S_2 \cap S_{o1}$.
-By construction, this vertex is such that there are more vertices before it in $S_{o1}$ than remaining isolated vertices.
-Therefore moving $v$ from $S_{o1}$ to $S_{o2}$ improves the solution, a contradiction.
-Therefore the optimal solution $(S_{o1},S_{o2})$ is equal to the solution $(S_1,S_2)$ of Theorem~\ref{th_algo_opti}. \end{proof}
+By construction, it holds that there are more vertices other than remaining isolated vertices in $S_{o1}$ before this vertex $v$.
+It follows that moving $v$ from $S_{o1}$ to $S_{o2}$ improves the solution, which results in a contradiction.
+Therefore, the optimal solution $(S_{o1},S_{o2})$ is equal to the solution $(S_1,S_2)$ of Theorem~\ref{th_algo_opti}. \end{proof}

 To conclude this section, we mention the connection to the max-cut problem in the case of threshold graphs.
 Given a partition $(A,B)$ of the vertices of a graph $G$, consider these two sets: \begin{enumerate} \item The set of pairs of non-adjacent vertices, where one element is in $A$ and the other in $B$.
-Let us call it $C$. \item The set of pairs of non-adjacent where both are in $A$ or both in $B$.
+Let us call it $C$. \item The set of pairs of non-adjacent \newsuggestion{}{vertices} where both are in $A$ or both in $B$.
 Let us call it $F$ (for threshold graphs, this is a completion to PIG). \end{enumerate} Note that $E(G)$, $C$, and $F$ are a partition of the set of pairs of $V(G)$, hence $|E(G)| + |C| + |F| = {n \choose 2}$.
 Two of these four values depend only on the input graph, not on the partition.
 Hence, choosing a partition minimizing $|F|$ is the same as maximizing $|C|$.
 Now take the complement graph and consider the same partition. $C$ is clearly a cut between $A$ and $B$.
 So for threshold graphs, minimizing the size of the completion is equivalent to finding the maximum cut of the complement.\\ We remark that an $O(n^2)$-algorithm for calculating max-cut for cographs (and thus for threshold graphs) has been presented in \cite{Bodlaender2000}.
 This result, together with the fact that threshold graphs are closed under complementation, gives an alternative algorithm for PIG-completion for this class (albeit a less efficient one).